Meet the team

 *Optimised use of therapy time through implementing home assessments remotely

-The CHA is exploring the collaborations making innovation possible, across acute, community, NHS, voluntary sector, staff and families.
+The CHA is exploring collaborations, partnerships and practice making innovation possible, across acute, community, NHS, voluntary sector, patients, staff, families.

 Individual innovations do not often effect wider change.
 Systematic survey and analysis of positive changes is required.
 Findings would be disseminated throughout the CHA, CH and community services to support sustainable improvements in quality for the benefit of patients, staff, services and the wider NHS.

 What does your project aim to achieve?

 The CHA aims to describe, support and promote innovation developed during Covid-19 through shared learning across the network of CH in the UK.